-It is your responsibility to obtain all the permissions you need before an application is made.
+It is your responsibility to get all the permissions you need before an application is made.
 If you have appointed an agent, they will do this on your behalf.

-If you do incur costs in getting such permission, please list them on your application form as 'ancillary works'.
+If you incur any costs in getting such permission, you must list them on your application form as 'ancillary works'.
 Such costs can form part of your application.